Friday, October 25, 2024

 (Yes, I'm listening to my playlist of old rock 'n' roll songs.)

 Last night, I told my kids, "You don't ever have to worry about your father and me.
-We're ride and die, till death do us part."
+We're ride or die, till death do us part."

 The best rock songs are a mix of chaotic energy and harmony.
 I think a successful marriage is the same as long as you both work hard to find your rhythm.
 It takes years of working together to turn the raw and intense emotions from love and anger, joy and sadness to create beautiful music.
 You just need to commit.
 That's not always easy.
 Sometimes, we walk away and be alone.
 But in the end, we go back because we've committed to something bigger than our emotions.
 We endure because there's music to play, stories to write, and love to be made.